PawelLipski/docker-ci-blog/blog.md

 git machete --version
 ```

-We're first checking if the git-machete repo has really been mounted, an subsequently run the magic `tox` command that runs code style check, tests etc.
+It's first checking if the git-machete repo has really been mounted, an subsequently fires the all-encompassing `tox` Python command that runs code style check, tests etc.

-Python (of version `$PYTHON_VERSION`) and git (also in its own specified version) are already installed.
+Python (in version `$PYTHON_VERSION`) and git (also in its own specified version) are already installed in the image.

-Now given that we separated the things that are likely to change TODO... cache the images TODO

-It would be nice if we somehow made CI aware that it doesn't need to build the image that if a similar build already happened in the past...

 ## Caching: rebuild image by folder on CI

+Now given that we separated the things that are likely to change often from the ones that generally remain static for long periods of time,
+it would be nice to cache the images that generated, so that CI doesn't need to build the image the same image over and over again.

+Now the last notable thing we didn't cover so far is where `DOCKER_TAG` in docker-compose.yml comes from and how it's generated.

+Let's think for a moment what are the characteristic features that make one generated image different from another.

+We obviously have to take into account git and Python version - passing a different combination of those will surely result in a different final image.
+But with respect to project files... since it's ci/tox/ that's passed as build context, Dockerfile doesn't know anything about the files from outside ci/tox/!
+This means that even if other project files change (which is, well, inevitable when the project is being developed), we can use the same image as long as ci/tox/ remains untouched.
+Note that the changes to ci/tox/ are likely to be very rare compared to how often the rest of codebase is going to change.

 Well, the key observation is that the entire resulting build image depends only on the contents of ci/tox/ directory
 (with one reservation that packages installed via apt-get can also get updated over time in their respective APT repositories).